When you transfer to Waynesburg, you'll experience extraordinary growth.

-To be considered for admission as a transfer applicant at Waynesburg University, students should have completed 12 credit hours of non-remedial coursework at (a) regionally accredited institution(s) and have successfully completed high school or obtained a GED.
+- Confirm you’re transfer student status.
+To be considered for admission as a transfer applicant, students will have successfully completed high school or obtained a GED and completed 12 credit hours of non-remedial coursework at a regionally accredited institution.
 Transfer applicants must be eligible to re-enroll at all prior institutions.
-(Students with less than 12 completed credit hours should refer to our Freshman Admission process.)
+If you have less than 12 completed credit hours, have not graduated from high school or earned a GED, follow the first-year student admissions process.

 - Official high school transcript or copy of GED